Wisconsin Lawmakers Discuss AI Deepfake Bill

 Violations of the bill’s requirements could result in a forfeiture of up to $1,000 per violation.
 Additionally, Wisconsin’s Ethics Commission is granted the authority to establish rules that create limited exceptions to these requirements.
 The bill also empowers the Commission with rule-making authority to implement the provisions of the legislation.

-This legislative effort follows the announcement of a Task Force on Workforce and Artificial Intelligence by Wisconsin Governor Tony Evers on August 23.
-The Task Force aims to comprehend, adapt to, and leverage AI to ensure the stability and resilience of the state’s workforce and industry.
+This legislative effort follows the announcement of a Task Force on Workforce and Artificial Intelligence by Wisconsin Governor Tony Evers.
+The Task Force aims to comprehend, adapt to, and leverage AI to ensure stability and resiliency.

 For assistance in navigating U.S. laws, regulations, and executive orders, don’t hesitate to contact BABL AI.
 One of their audit experts can provide valuable guidance and support.